ratracegrad/Shortly/README.md

 List of URLs that have been shorten
 ![Login Screen](http://jenniferbland.com/Shortly/screenshot-shortened-links.png)

-## Live Preview
-[You can see this repo live here](http://jb-shortly-angular.herokuapp.com/#/signin).
-The demo is hosted on Heroku.

-## Installation
-1. Download the repository
-2. Run `npm install`
-3. Launch your mongoDB if on local or make sure you connect to a mongoDB database if hosted outside of local
-4. Launch Express server with `node index.js`
-5. Create an account
-6. Enter URLs to shorten

 ## Alternative Version
 The original version of Shortly was written using an Express server and a Sqlite database.